 The A Factor is intended to represent the portion of capacity value that can be captured by the DR program based on the daily and monthly availability of the program, and the frequency and duration of calls permitted.
 A program that could be called in every hour that a generation capacity constraint might be experienced by the utility would have an A Factor of 100%.
-The RECAP model created by E3 is temporarily adopted for this calculation to determine the A factor.
+As discussed above, a placeholder for the RECAP model created by E3 is temporarily adopted for this calculation to determine the A factor.

-E3’s A factor methodology, based on its RECAP model, uses the formula:

-A Factor = Availability Factor * Dispatchability Factor

-Where:

-The Availability Factor is based on month, hour, and day type.
-Given a DR program’s restrictions on the hours when it can be dispatched, the percentages in the Avoided Cost Calculator allocation of residual capacity value across the 8760 hours of the year are summed.

-The Dispatchability Factor is based on the ability of a DR program to dispatch on days and hours when it would most benefit the system.
-A percentage can be calculated based on the maximum number of hours in an event for a DR program and the number of calls per month.

 For the B factor calculation LSEs were directed to examine past DR events to determine how often the additional information available for shorter notification times would have resulted in different decisions about events calls.
 In other words, decisions about when to call day-ahead events are based on the best available information the day before the event occurs.
 However, the need for DR is based on conditions (particularly weather), which can change in the course of 24 hours.
 By examining past events, an estimate can be made of how often a curtailment event would have been accurately predicted, not predicted but needed, or predicted but not needed in advance of the notification time required by a particular program.
 As an example, such an analysis would identify when load and weather forecasts would have initiated a DR call a day ahead as compared to when DR curtailments were actually needed in real-time.
 However, in the 2012-14 DR portfolio proceeding the IOUs were able to only apply this method to distinguishing between day-of and day-ahead programs.
 The three IOUs had slightly different results, and Commission staff subsequently provided guidance to the IOUs to use a B Factor of 100% for all day-of programs and 88% for all day-ahead programs.